Bayesian model comparison and validation with Gaussian Process Regression for interferometric 21-cm signal recovery: Data processing

 The source detection is employed using uniform images from Section~\ref{sec:imaging} in which individual sources are clearly identified.
 Point source calibration often requires imaging visibility data using long baselines to better account for the small scales of point sources.
 However, in our data we find that uniform weighting effectively attenuates extended structures, making baseline filtering unnecessary.
 Furthermore, we notice that discarding short baselines introduces artefacts that could obscure source identification.
 Therefore, we retain the full range of spatial scales in this step.

-For the maximum beam sensitivity, only the central timestep observation is used in the source subtraction when the instrument points directly to the zenith.
-The impact of sky curvature is also minimized at the central timepoint \citep{SKAO_Science_Data_Challenge_3a}.
-In realistic interferometric observations, multiple central timesteps are often required in case that weather conditions may contaminate the observation data.
-However in our mock observations that assume perfect weather without a phase screen, only the most central timestep is used for simplicity.
-Meanwhile, the detected source flux density is also subject to attenuation by the primary beam that varies spectrally and spatially.
+To leverage the $uv$-coverage and minimise the noise level in the data, we perform source detection on images derived from the full 1440-timestep observations and find a promising detection with negligible w-layer eﬀect in our simulation.
+The w-layer effect originates from images synthesised from the 1440 time samples that span a large area of the curved sky.
+However, this effect is minimised by the w-stacking during imaging.
+Meanwhile, the detected source flux density is also subject to attenuation by the beam that varies spectrally and spatially.
 This variation introduces biases in flux estimation and therefore spectral index prediction.
-To correct for this underestimation of source flux, we simulate the primary beam response using the \textsc{oskar\_sim\_beam\_pattern} implementation in OSKAR, using the telescope configuration as in our visibility simulation.
-The beam response is also computed across the same frequency range and is averaged over 10 seconds, consistent with the integration time of the central-timestep observation.
+To correct for this underestimation of source flux, we simulate the beam response using the \textsc{oskar\_sim\_beam\_pattern} implementation in OSKAR, using the telescope configuration as in our visibility simulation.
+The beam response is also computed across the same frequency range and is averaged over four hours, consistent with the integration time of the full observations.
 The image size and resolution are also made consistent with those of the uniform images as described in Section~\ref{sec:simulation} and Section~\ref{sec:imaging}.
-The unattenuated flux density of each source is estimated by applying a correction factor using the relationship, $I_{\mathrm{corr}} = I_{\mathrm{apparent}}/B$, where $I_{\mathrm{corr}}$ is the beam corrected flux density, $I_{\mathrm{apparent}}$ the apparent flux density observed from images and $B$ the simulated primary beam response.
+The unattenuated flux density of each source is estimated by applying a correction factor using the relationship, $I_{\mathrm{corr}} = I_{\mathrm{apparent}}/B$, where $I_{\mathrm{corr}}$ is the beam corrected flux density, $I_{\mathrm{apparent}}$ the apparent flux density observed from images and $B$ the simulated beam response.
 The beam-corrected images are then processed with PyBDSF, using the source-fitting parameters listed in Table~\ref{tab:source fitting}.

 In PyBDSF, an ``rms box'' defines the region in which the background noise map, is calculated.
 We set the box size to 30 pixels with a step of 10 pixels.
 A region is classified as a fitting island when the local flux exceeds 20 sigma above the local mean flux, as determined by threshold\_isl.
 Moreover, threshold\_pix sets the source detection threshold such that a source is flagged when the local flux is 15 sigma above the mean flux.